-Pile driving and dredging for the proposed project would disturb sediments and may result in temporary localized increases in turbidity, releases of chemicals in the sediment, decreases in dissolved oxygen, and changes to pH in the water column that could locally degrade the water quality in the project vicinity.
+Pile driving for the proposed project would disturb sediments and may result in temporary localized increases in turbidity, releases of chemicals in the sediment, decreases in dissolved oxygen, and changes to pH in the water column that could locally degrade the water quality in the project vicinity.
 Turbidity is a condition in which the concentration of particles suspended in the water is increased, making the water appear cloudy.
 The suspended sediment can potentially lower the concentration of dissolved oxygen in water, increase the salinity of the water, and decrease light penetration into the water.
-In addition, nutrient loading can occur as a result of resuspension of sediments during dredging.
 Substantially depressed oxygen levels (i.e., below 5 mg/L) can cause respiratory stress to aquatic life, and concentrations below 3 mg/L can cause mortality.
 This could, in turn, affect certain beneficial uses and habitat for benthic organisms (bottom dwellers) and sessile organisms (organisms attached to the benthic environment), and result in other effects on other marine species.
 See also Section E.13, Biological Resources.